modelica/Encryption-and-Licensing/doc/SEMLA.md

 - A _manifest.xml_ file, containing meta-data about the library.

-- If the library is encrypted, one or more LVEs, build with the same SSL and Randomizer keys.
+- If the library is encrypted, there are one or more LVEs, build with the same SSL and Randomizer keys.

 - Additional directories containing any extra files needed by the LVEs or a Modelica tool.
 The names of each such directory should be the name of the vendor that needs it.

 ### Packagetool

-The SEMLA distribution contains source code for a, platform independent, utility which can be used to create MLCs.
-It **must** be build with the same SSL and Randomizer keys as the LVEs.
+The SEMLA distribution contains source code for a platform independent utility, which can be used to create MLCs.
+It **must** be built with the same SSL and Randomizer keys as the LVEs.

-If the library is to be encrypted, **packagetool** will also encrypted the __.mo__ files (to __.moc__) before adding them to the MLC.
+If the library is to be encrypted, the **packagetool** will also encrypt the __.mo__ files (to __.moc__) before adding them to the MLC.

 ### Manifest File

-An example for the manifest file _manifest.xml_ can be found at the end of this document.
+An example of a manifest file _manifest.xml_ can be found at the end of this document.
 A DTD (Document Type Definition) or an XML schema is specified.

-_manifest.xml_ structure, mandatory fields are highlighted:
+_manifest.xml_ structure, here mandatory fields are highlighted:

 - archive
 	- manifest